Check out Brian on FaceBook, Instagram and YouTube.

 The new video for "Devil's Garden" by Saints Of The Holler.
 This song is about opioid addiction.

-Our new band is Saints Of The Holler, featuring Amy Honce, Bob Workman, Davin Seamon, Terry Hotsinpiller, and Hannah Cottrill.
+Our new band is Saints Of The Holler, featuring Amy Honce, Bob Workman, Davin Seamon, and Terry Hotsinpiller.
 We are excited that our debut EP will be released on August 31, 2022.
 Amy's voice and the band sound amazing!!!

 Evan Jones and Brian Cottrill are excited to announce that we are releasing a 25th anniversary re-issue of our debut album, Drain Babies, on Feb 11, 2022.
 It was originally released on CD and cassette.
 It has never been available to stream or download.
 In addition to the 11 original songs, there will be new bonus tracks with a live version of each song.
 Some were recorded from live radio shows (WRLF & U92) and a couple acoustic tracks were recorded live to two track in the studio.
 You can see us in the video with Larry Norman on drums, Brian on bass, and Evan on guitar.